ReEternity/ReEternity/README.md

 ### Hi there, my name is Kam Lun Cheung 👋

-I am a freshmen at University of Massachusetts--Boston.
+I am a sophomore at University of Massachusetts--Boston.

 On my free time, I'm working on fun side projects.
 Ask me about any of them!